 2.5.2 Exchanging and archiving observational metadata

-2.5.2.1 Members shall make available internationally and without restriction, those mandatory observational metadata supporting observations that are made available internationally.
+2.5.2.1 Members shall make available internationally and without restriction, those mandatory and conditional (whenever the condition is met) observational metadata supporting observations that are made available internationally.

 2.5.2.2 Members making observations available internationally shall retain and make available, without restriction, observational metadata for at least as long as they retain the observations described by the observational metadata.